 Have your child mark off items on the list as they find (see) them.
 If you’re traveling with younger kids that don’t know as many words, have everyone work together to find the items!

-Some other ideas to add in addition to this list of items may include road signs, a gas station, a cow, traffic lights, and so on.
+Some other items to add in addition to this list may include road signs, a gas station, a cow, traffic lights, and so on.